LeadHaste

 Verifying and Cleaning Your Data

-I start by validating email addresses and phone numbers to reduce bounce rate and improve deliverability.
-I use email verification services that check MX records, SMTP responses, and catch-all status, and I flag role-based and disposable addresses for removal or separate handling.
+Start by validating email addresses and phone numbers to reduce bounce rate and improve deliverability.
+Use email verification services that check syntax, domain, MX records, and mailbox existence.

 Maintaining List Accuracy Over Time